 Repton School Abu Dhabi [RSAD] is located within Sorouh Real Estate’s residential and business community development, Shams Abu Dhabi, and was the first school to be built on Reem Island.

-Opened in 2013, Repton comprises The Repton Foundation School, Rose Campus, offers a 7000 square metre, FS-Primary (to Year 2) slipstream provision to the larger Year 3 – Year 13, Fry Campus through-school, which opened in 2017.
+Opened in 2013, Repton comprises, first, the Repton Foundation School, Rose Campus, this offering a 7000 square metre, FS-Primary (to Year 2) slipstream provision to, second, the larger Year 3 – Year 13, Fry Campus through-school, which opened in 2017.
 Fry Campus offers a 25,000 sq. meter plot on Al Reem Island catering to pupils from Years 3 to 13.
 Capacity is around 1800 children at the Fry Campus and 700 children at the Rose Campus.

 Kevin Hannah is the Principal of Repton Foundation School, Rose Campus.
 Gillian Hammond is the Principal of Repton School Abu Dhabi Fry Campus.